 Use Cover to Survive Longer

-You can take cover behind a number of things found in the environment which are of sufficient height.
-You can take cover behind small walls, buildings, large stones, trees and many other things which can be used as a cover.
+You can take cover behind a number of things found in the environment that are of sufficient height.
+You can take cover behind small walls, buildings, large stones, trees, and many other things that can be used as cover.
 Simply approach the cover location and press R1 or RB to take cover behind them.

 You can also fire from the cover by using the normal aiming and shooting buttons.
-You can look around with R and if you want to stop using the cover, push L towards any direction to move away from the cover.
-If you want to move from cover to cover, press ‘Square’ or ‘X’ and push the L in the required cover’s direction to move to that cover.
+You can look around with R, and if you want to stop using the cover, push L in any direction to move away from the cover.
+If you want to move from cover to cover, press ‘Square’ or ‘X’ and push the L in the required direction to move to that cover.

 It is vital that you use cover while in gunfights.
 They will allow you to scan the area up ahead in peace so that you can come up with a strategy to move in for an attack.